 Faculty and Staff

 International professional development programs are a unique way for faculty and staff to gain insight into how study abroad programs operate, the challenges international students face when they come to the U.S., and new ways to infuse international content into existing courses or create new courses with an international focus.
-We invite you to peruse the opportunities available to MSU faculty and staff for the 2013-2014 academic year or apply now for the program you're interested in.
-Announcements for the 2014-15 programs are coming soon.
+We invite you to peruse the opportunities available to MSU faculty and staff for the current academic year or apply now for the program you're interested in.

 Our faculty and staff members who teach and direct study abroad programs are priceless assets to Murray State.
 Increasing student participation and growing quality academic programs enables us to partner for strides in meeting MSU's goal to increase participation in study abroad by 25% over the next 5 years.
 The Teach Abroad section of our site will help you find the right path to develop your course abroad and become part of the study abroad team.
 Ready to apply now?
 Go to the application site and get started.
 Questions?
 Go to our Teach Abroad site and peruse until your brain is exhausted, then chat with the Director of Education Abroad to make your course a reality.

 Faculty and staff working within the online study abroad application system may be applying for a program, reviewing applications, or submitting recommendations.
 The Education Abroad Office has developed Help Sheets to direct you as you work through the system.
 If you have suggestions for additional Help Sheets, please let us know.

 - How to Complete a Recommendation

 - Reviewing Applications

 - Faculty and Staff Applying to Teach Abroad